codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-06-05-audio-from-video.markdown

 ---
 layout:			script-page
 title:			"Extract audio from video"
-share_desc:		"A python script that converts MP4 files to MP3."
+share_desc:		"A tiny python script along with necessary setup files (pip installer script) that allows us to save MP3 from a video (say, MP4)."

 author:			"Harshil Goel"